Skip to content

 General Best Practices: Always ensure the drain is closed before cleaning over a basin.

-Care Levels of Gemstone Rings
+Care Levels of Gemstone Jewelry

 Not all gemstones are meant to be cleaned the same way.
 Some require patience, others demand restraint.

-Gemstone Care Intelligence: The Master Protocols
+Gemstone Jewelry Care: The Master Protocols

 Colorful gemstones and gemstone rings